guptaryan73/sociopedia/README.md

-Here’s a complete README template for your **FullStack Social Media App - Sociopedia**.
-Feel free to adjust any details as needed.

----

 # FullStack Social Media App - Sociopedia

 **Sociopedia** is a full-stack, responsive social media application built with the MERN stack.
 This project demonstrates the development of a feature-rich social media platform with user authentication, interactive features such as likes, and a dark mode option.